 If your surgeon cannot feel the lump, a breast radiologist (doctor who specialises in breast x-rays and scans) will carry out a marking procedure using a mammogram machine or ultrasound scanner.
 This procedure will guide your surgeon to find out where the lump is.
-The marking may involve inserting a guidewire (thin flexible wire) into your breast under a local anaesthetic or, if the lump is close to your skin, using a pen to mark where it is.
+The marking may involve inserting a guidewire (thin flexible wire), or tiny metal or carbon particles, into your breast under a local anaesthetic or, if the lump is close to your skin, using a pen to mark where it is.